nemosminer/NemosMiner/README.md

       You can set specific options per pool.
 For example, you can mine NiceHash on the internal wallet and other pools on a valid wallet.
 See 'PoolsConfig-Template.json' for some pool specific configuration options.

       Available options:
-         - Wallets[Currency] = Your wallet address for [Currency]; some pools, e.g. HiveOn require wallets in each supported currency
+         - Wallets[Currency] = Your wallet address for [Currency]; some pools, e.g. Hiveon require wallets in each supported currency
          - UserName = your MPH or ProHashing user name
          - WorkerName = your worker name
          - PricePenaltyFactor = See explanation below